 In 2010, new clubs available to students included Debate Club and United We Geek.
 In 2013, Athletes Give Back was created which provided service opportunities for Notre Dame seniors who played sports.

-In February of 2015, the Notre Dame robotics team advanced to state competition.
+In February of 2015, the Notre Dame robotics team advanced to the state competition.
 Just a few months later, the scholar bowl team had an impressive fourth place finish at the state competition in Columbia, Missouri.

 Awards